maryash/maryash.github.io/s18/lab1.md

 ### More Python: Turtles

 Now that you have just submitted your first program, let's try some other Python commands.
 Here's a quick demo (click the triangle to run the program):

+<iframe src="https://trinket.io/embed/python/22709f8349" width="80%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen=""></iframe>

 Now, let's write the same program in IDLE: